 - Development and Empowerment of Tribal Communities.

 NB: CSS with an asterisk symbol (*) are Flagship Schemes of Indian Government.

-The list given above is again revised by the NDA government in light of the 14th Finance Commission recommendations (Reference: Union Budget 2015-16 and Union Budget 2016-17).
-The latest list of Centrally Sponsored Schemes is provided in our article about Major Programs Under Central Assistance to States Plan: Budget 2016-17.
+The latest list of Centrally Sponsored Schemes is provided in our article about Core of the Core Schemes, Core Schemes, and Major Central Sector Schemes in Union Budget 2018.
 ClearIAS.com will provide detailed overview and analysis of the important individual schemes in the coming articles.

 What is the significance of Article 282?